openchair

 A typical action-producing turn (chat + selector + draft) costs about 3 Sparks (~3¢).
 Multi-refine turns add up — refine sparingly.

 Sparks are 1 cent each.
-PRO venues get included Spark allocations per active seat (see Understanding Spark).
+PRO venues get included Spark allocations per billable bookable team member (see Understanding Spark).
 When your wallet drops below 100 or 10 Sparks, a soft warning appears; when it hits zero, action drafts fall back to deterministic templates so the conversation keeps working but loses its voice match.

 Action catalogue

 14 action types, grouped by family.
-The Concierge picks the right one based on what you've discussed.
+Assistant picks the right one based on what you've discussed.

 Gap fill